 David is reasonably optimistic about the prospect for banks.
-He thinks that, subject to regulatory approval, they could be back paying dividends early next year, but perhaps at lower levels than previously.
+Subject to regulatory approval, they could be back paying dividends early next year, but perhaps at lower levels than previously.

 Regulatory action has helped to recapitalise the banking sector over the past decade.
 This time around there is no banking crisis.
 Banks' balance sheets were robust going into this and the ban on dividends has accentuated this.